World for Ransom (January 27, 1954)

 World-for-Ransom-1954-720p.mp4 (1.3gb - 986x720)

-Secret to the H-Bomb, and the Girl who was too Sexy for T.V.
+Secret of the H-Bomb, and the Girl who was too Sexy for T.V.

 What does the girl crowned “Chicago’s Prettiest Office Worker” in 1946 do next?
 Of course, she moves to Hollywood, and by October of 1946 Marian Carr is often seen sharing dinner at the Brown Derby with Dennis Day, the Irish singer heard often on the Jack Benny Show.